Woman handling a bee hive

 CONTEXT AND CHALLENGES

-Limited growth for rural enterprises in Rwanda
+Limited growth opportunities for rural enterprises in Rwanda

 PROJECT APPROACH AND PROJECT GOALS

-Many micro, small and medium-sized enterprises (MSMEs) in rural Rwanda lack the necessary savings and skills to further develop their business.
-Smaller companies often find themselves trapped at subsistence levels.
-For them to expand their business and thus create more and better jobs, Invest for Jobs supports the Local Competitiveness Facility (LCF) of the Local Administrative Entities Development Agency (LODA).
-LODA, a government fund under supervision of the Ministry of Local Government (MINALOC), focuses on local economic development, social protection and capacity building of local administrative entities.
-The LCF combines matched grants with business development services to support private business partnerships for pro-poor local economic development.
+For micro, small and medium-sized enterprises (MSMEs) in rural Rwanda to expand their business and thus create more and better jobs, Invest for Jobs supported the third round of the Local Competitiveness Facility (LCF) of the Local Administrative Entities Development Agency (LODA).
+LODA is a government agency under supervision of the Ministry of Local Government (MINALOC).
+It focuses on local economic development, social protection, and capacity building of local administrative entities.

 STATUS AND OUTLOOK

-The Local Competitiveness Facility by the Local Administrative Entities Development Agency (LODA) is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of Invest for Jobs on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The Local Competitiveness Facility by the Local Administrative Entities Development Agency (LODA) was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of the Special Initiative "Decent Work for a Just Transition" on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+In addition, the LCF was supported by the project “Economic Inclusion of Refugees and Host Communities” which is implemented by GIZ and funded by BMZ’s Special Initiative “Displaced Persons and Host Countries” as well as the European Union.

 Boosting Economic Development through Community Empowerment